bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ## DATE Menus

-The following menus items are located under the `DATE` menu.
+The following menus items are located under the `DATE` menu folder (which can be found in the 3rd row of the ROOT menu folder: `HOME` (i.e. `MATH`), `DOWN`, `DOWN`).
 A short synopsis of each menu function is listed here.
 More detailed descriptions are given in later subsections below.

 - ![ROOT > DATE](images/date/menu-root-date.png)
     - ![ROOT > DATE > Row1](images/date/menu-root-date-1.png)